 AVMA: "Doggie breath" could be a sign of serious disease

-Does your sweet pet have sour breath?
-A bad odor coming from the mouths of your pets could be more than a nuisance; it could signify a serious health risk with the potential to damage not only your pets' teeth and gums but their internal organs as well.
+(SCHAUMBURG, Illinois) February 3, 2020—Does your sweet pet have sour breath?
+That odor coming from your pet's mouth could be more than a nuisance; it could signify a serious health risk with the potential to damage not only your pet's teeth and gums but their internal organs as well.

-To address the importance of oral health care for pets, the AVMA is sponsoring National Pet Dental Health Month in February.
-AVMA President Dr. John de Jong says regular dental exams are an integral and primary component of a pet's overall health care, and can help prevent more serious health problems.
+To address the importance of oral health care for pets, the American Veterinary Medical Association (AVMA) is sponsoring National Pet Dental Health Month in February.
+AVMA President Dr. Douglas Kratt says regular dental exams are an integral and primary component of a pet's overall health care, and can help prevent more serious health problems.

-"Oral disease is the most frequently diagnosed health problem for our pets," said Dr. de Jong.
-"In addition to causing receding gums, tooth loss and significant pain, bacteria in the mouth enters the bloodstream, potentially affecting the heart, liver and kidneys, which can be life threatening."
+"Oral disease is the most frequently diagnosed health problem for our pets," said Dr. Kratt.
+"In addition to causing receding gums, tooth loss and often significant pain, bacteria in the mouth can enter the bloodstream, potentially affecting the heart, liver and kidneys, which can be life threatening."

-To learn more about dental care for pets, including causes and signs of oral health problems in pets and an instructional video on brushing pets' teeth, visit avma.org/PetDental.
+To learn more about dental care for pets, including an instructional video on brushing pets' teeth, visit avma.org/petdental.

 Serving more than 100,000 member veterinarians, the AVMA is the nation's leading representative of the veterinary profession, dedicated to improving the health and wellbeing of animals, humans and the environment.
 Founded in 1863 and with members in every U.S. state and territory and more than 60 countries, the AVMA is one of the largest veterinary medical organizations in the world.
 Informed by our members' unique scientific training and clinical knowledge, the AVMA supports the crucial work of veterinarians and advocates for policies that advance the practice of veterinary medicine and improve animal and human health.